 At the end of the clearing the track heads further away (to the left) from the clearing and starts to go uphill.
 The path is obviously newish – lots of rocks blasted away and not yet completely covered by leaves and moss but it is slowly blending in.
 About 10 – 15 minutes up this steady hill look for the obvious DOC sign on your left saying “Caples Track”.
 Directly opposite down to your right below and beyond the trees (about 200m away) you can see the hut in a grass clearing.

 If you miss this and walk to the Kay Creek turnoff – you have gone too far

 Coming from the McKellar Saddle

-You will pass the junction to Fraser and Kay Creek that has a swing bridge at the start of that track, about 5-10 mins after this you will come to a Caples Track signpost.
-From this direction the DOC signpost is on your right.
+You will pass a track on your left that goes to the Fraser and Kay Creek swing bridge, and about 5 mins after this you will come to a DOC Caples Track signpost.
+From this direction the DOC Caples Track signpost is on your right.
 In the trees behind it is also a signpost for Steele Creek Track.
-Look for the stone lined junction on the left (look behind you) and the hut is down in the clearing to your left.
+Look for the hut down in the clearing to your left.